otatebe/chfs/doc/chfsctl.1.md

 -D
 : use devdax.

+-C
+: specifies CPU socket number.

--N virtual_names
+-N virtual_name
-: specifies virtual names of servers.
-When you would like to execute three virtual servers on each node, specify -N "0 1 2", for example.
-When you specify with -I option, virtual servers are executed for each interface on each node.
+: specifies a virtual name of servers.

--I interfaces
+-I interface
-: specifies interfaces to execute chfsd when there are multiple interfaces such as "eno1 eno2".
-In the case of InfiniBand, you can specify -I "$(ibstat -l)".
+: specifies an interface to execute chfsd when there are multiple interfaces such as mlx5_0 and mlx5_1.

 -L log_dir
 : specifies a log directory.
 Default is $HOME.